hubchev/dsb_book/README.md

 # dsb_book
-This contains the project of the Data Science for Businesses Course
+This contains the project of students for the course: Data Science for Businesses at the HS-Fresenius.